 In addition to unpaid taxes, child support, and student loans, other types of debts that can be subject to wage garnishment under Florida law include:

-If you receive a court judgment and your workplace is required to begin garnishing your wages to pay a debt, you can either appeal the decision or file for bankruptcy.
-Let’s look at both options.
+If you receive a court judgment and your workplace is required to begin garnishing your wages to pay a debt, you can appeal the decision, negotiate with the creditors or file for bankruptcy.
+Let’s look at the options.

-If you have dependents, you may be able to File a Claim of Exemption by claiming the head of household exemption.
+If you have dependents, you may be able to file a claim of exemption by claiming the head of household exemption.
 If you can claim head of household exemption or show that you pay at least half of the living expenses of a dependent, your income can’t be garnished if your weekly disposable income is less than 750 dollars.
+Deadlines for filing are strict, so it’s essential to act quickly.

 If you are filing for Chapter 7, your debts may be discharged after eligible assets are used to settle with creditors, while Chapter 13 restructures your debt to allow you to make a payment that is dispersed to those to whom you owe money.
 After three to five years, eligible debt is discharged.
 In either case, bankruptcy will stop wage garnishments and help you regain control of your finances.